sixty-north/cosmic-ray/docs/concepts.rst

 specialized configuration options.
 We need to work on making the documentation of these options automatic and part of the plugin API.
-For detail on configuration options, the best place to check is currently in the `test_project` directory.
+For detail on configuration options, the best place to check is currently in the `tests/example_project` directory.

 Sessions
 ========

 Cosmic Ray has a notion of *sessions* which encompass an entire mutation testing run.
 Essentially, a session is a database which records the work that needs to be done for a run.
 Then as results are available from workers that do the actual testing, the database is updated with results.
 By having a database like this, Cosmic Ray can safely stop in the middle of a (potentially very long) session and be restarted.
 Since the session knows which work is already completed, it can continue where it left off.

 Sessions also allow for arbitrary post-facto analysis and report generation.

 Initializing sessions
 ---------------------